dstettler/opengl-viewer/README.md

 A simple guide for building the OpenGL Viewer.

 ## Environment Setup
-Place your GLFW and imgui source files in the `glfw/` and `imgui/` directories, respectively, such that its LICENSE file is at the root each the directory.
+Place your GLFW, GLM, and imgui source files in the `glfw/`, `glm/`, and `imgui/` directories, respectively, such that its LICENSE file is at the root each the directory.
 For convenience, I have already included the sources in the .tar.gz archive.